-A world-first, large scale study of GBM brain tumours to identify intra-tumoural cellular heterogeneity using the single cell sequencing technique
+A world-first, large scale study of high-grade brain tumours to identify intra-tumoural cellular heterogeneity using the single cell sequencing technique

 Over the last century, insufficient progress has been made in the management of brain cancer, therefore, a better understanding of its underlying biology is needed.
 Glioblastomas, the deadliest form of brain cancer, are intricate ecosystems composed of diverse malignant cells and non-malignant cells, whose behaviour as a whole determines response to therapies and patient outcome.